jmccreight/wrf_hydro_tests/README.md

 1. Candidate specification file: the more dynamic parts.

 These two files shoud uniquely identify a candidate.
 If you dont find that to be true, please log an issue!
+The two files are shown in [Figure 1](#2-overview--definitions), grouped by the blue box that indicates the abstract idea of the candidate as consisting of the two files.

 Though wrf\_hydro\_tests can use environment variables defined outside these two files (and we employ this fact in Docker applications), we